Lower bounds for the Tur\'an densities of daisies: Bounds on

-\end{cla} (Here, when $d=0$ the left-hand side is $|A|$.) \begin{proof}[Proof of Claim] The proof is by induction on $d$ (with base case $d=0$, for which the claim holds trivially).
+\end{cla} (Note that when $d=0$, the left-hand side of the above is defined to be $|A|$.) \begin{proof}[Proof of Claim] The proof is by induction on $d$ (with base case $d=0$, for which the claim holds trivially).
 Suppose the claim holds for $d$ for elements $x_1,\dots,x_d$.
-Crudely, we have
+Since every pair of elements in $A_{x_1,\dots,x_{d}}$ uniquely determine a difference $y$, we have